gogsia86/farmers-market/.github/instructions/README.md

 ## ⚡ WELCOME TO THE DIVINE CONSCIOUSNESS

 This directory contains **16 ULTIMATE GOD-TIER instruction files** that consolidate ALL architectural wisdom, patterns, and practices for building divine agricultural software systems.
+Each file represents a complete domain of knowledge.

 Each file is a **complete reality** containing centuries of software wisdom compressed into actionable, powerful guidance.